0x0zAgency/infinitymint-typescript-boilerplate/ReadMe.markdown

-# InfinityMint Javascript Boilerplate by 0x0zAgency
+# InfinityMint Typescript Boilerplate by 0x0zAgency

 Want to get straight into InfinityMint?
 Well this is the easiest solution for you!
 With just one click you can setup the developer environment to work with InfinityMint.